QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 #### Object

-Every class inherited from the class Object implicitly.
+Every class is inherited from the class Object implicitly.

 ```java
 class Object {